Tether and Bitfinex Introduction

 This is my longest and probably my most in depth episode so far.
 In it we dive deep into trying to figure out whether there is a convincing link between calorie restriction and longevity, and what mechanisms may support this link.

 April 13, 2018

 Garcinia Cambogia, commonly marketed as a weight loss supplement does not work, and you should not purchase it.
 I get incredibly frustrated with charlatans and snake oil salesmen who try to market and sell things like this.

+Lion's mane mushrooms are a potent nootropic, potential antibiotic and anti-cancer agent, powerful antioxidant, and an immunostimulant.
+One of the most powerful nootropics I have ever used and a compound I personally enjoy.
 If you want to try an extract from these I recommend FourSigmatic and if you use the code "scinutrient" at checkout you will get 10% off.
 Full disclosure, I do receive a small commission if you do this.

 Normally I am immensely skeptical of alternative medications, but there is some interesting science behind these reishi mushrooms.
 There is some compelling evidence that they may actually be a useful anti-cancer agent, and immuno-potentiating agent.

 20: Go for a Walk, Even if It's Just 1 Minute and 40 Seconds

 This episode is all about the incredible health benefits of walking, even for just small amounts of time.
 Seriously, I'm shocked at how huge these health effects are.
 Hat tip to Dr. William Lagakos Ph.
 D who started me down this research rabbit hole.

 This piece is all about one of my favorite drugs: caffeine.
 A nootroopic, performance enhancing drug, that has helped me write a book and stay awake in awful meetings.
 It is beautiful.